amlcoftherockies/amlc-handbook/Foundation/community-structure.md

 * Comfortable and informal.
 * Convenient.
 * Unpretentious.
-* There are regulars.
+* Filled with regulars.
-* Conversation is the main activity.
+* Driven by conversation
-* Laughter is frequent.
+* A place for laughter and joy.

 We will provide activites and refreshements, during most events, but a sign of a healthy community is when folks are willing to show up just to be around each other.
 This is our north star.